The Lion Tamer

 There was loud cheering and applause in the circus tent.

-The lion tamer closed the steel door of the cage behind her and turned to speak to the audience.
+The lion tamer closed the cage door behind her and turned to the audience - they were captivated by her.

-‘I expect that it surprised you to see a girl like me keeping these male lions under control – they are so big!
-Perhaps you were frightened when I put my head into Boris's massive mouth – he's the biggest of the big!’
-She laughed loudly.
+‘I expect that it surprised you to see a slip of a girl like me keeping these huge male lions under control.
+Perhaps you were frightened when I put my head into Boris's massive jaws.
+He's the biggest of the big!’
+She let out a laugh.
 The audience laughed, too.

 ‘But you shouldn’t be surprised at all.
-Nowadays, doesn’t discipline triumph over savagery?
-Don’t rationality and reason – based on scienctific understanding – get the upper hand over the desires of wild beasts?
+Nowadays, doesn’t discipline triumph over barbarism?
+Don’t reason and scientific understanding have the upper hand over the fierce desires of wild beasts?

-‘Indeed, I guarantee that you could walk through a parkland of lions such as mine without being in any danger – even at night.
+‘Indeed, I guarantee you that you could walk through a parkland of lions such as mine without danger – even at night.
 You would be safe because of the good behaviour and decorum I taught them when they were only cubs …’

-‘... and you’d have no need of the strong arms of God which delivered Daniel from the lions’ den.
-Did you notice that Daniella is my first name?’
+‘... and you’d have no need for the strong arms of God which delivered Daniel alive from the lions’ den.
+Did you notice that my name is Daniella?’

 Laughter was heard here and there.

 ‘But, ladies and gentlemen, don’t take my word for it.
-Shall we put my theory to the test?’
+I’ll put my theory to the test!’

-She turned on her heel and gave a wave to someone who was hidden behind the curtains.
-He pressed a button on his computer and the safety cage began to rise into the air like a helicopter towards the roof of the tent, removing the only defence separating the audience and the lions.
+Daniella turned on her heel and gave a wave to someone who was hidden behind the curtains.
+He pushed a button on his computer and the walls of the steel safety cage began to rise into the air like a helicopter towards the ceiling of the tent, removing the only defence separating the crowd from the lions.